 2. Teachers use math assessments to help teach the subject better

 Math assessments are integral to aid teachers in assessing their students’ responses to their teaching strategies.
 Through assessments, teachers can comprehensively monitor student progress and determine whether they are achieving their learning goals.
 If not, teachers can offer the necessary resources for improvement and adjust their curriculum to meet their students’ learning needs.

 3. Math assessments help parents understand their child’s progress in math class

-The benefits of math assessments are not only limited to teachers and students – they are also valuable to the parents of those students!
+Math assessments offer benefits to not only teachers and students but also to the parents of these students.
 They help parents evaluate and understand their child’s level in math and how they’re doing in school.
-In reviewing those math assessments, parents can help further boost their child’s confidence in math as well with words of encouragement or supplementing them with extracurricular activities (i.e. math tutoring).
+Reviewing math assessments, parents can boost their child’s math confidence with encouragement and extracurricular activities like math tutoring.

 Test-enhanced learning: Using retrieval practice to help students learn – cft.vanderbilt.edu

 Researchers Find That Frequent Tests Can Boost Learning – scientificamerican.com

 What Does the Research Say About Testing? – edutopia.org

 Measuring What Counts: A Conceptual Guide for Mathematics Assessment – nap.edu